-After emerging from the wax-capped cell, the adult honey bee, whether it's caste is a Queen, a worker or drone, begins its life, focused on the tasks associated with that caste.
+After emerging from the wax-capped cell, the adult bee, whether it's caste is a Queen, a worker or drone, begins its life, focused on the tasks associated with that caste.

-For example, the worker bee will get right to work.
+For example, the workers will get right to work.
 The next step in the life of the honey bee is fascinating and their decisions (if you can call them that) are focused on what is best for their honey bee colony.
 Their stories are full of danger, brutal realities and mostly constant work, both day and night.

 Did you like this article?

 ❤️ Here's how you can support our blog:

 My name is Linnea and I am a backyard gardening enthusiast!
 Along with my husband and our two kids (and chickens, ducks and our little dog Izzy).
 Our hobby - growing our own food and making our meals from scratch.
 My blog, The Farmers Cupboard, is the website that blossomed from that passion.
 I love every second I spend sharing our hobby with like minded backyard growers.

 It's easy to support my blog, and it is so appreciated.
 Please SHARE an article somewhere, pin a photo to your Pinterest board, follow on any of our social medias or sign up for our newsletter!
 That's it!

 These little things help our blog grow and allow us to continue doing what we love: growing good food and sharing what we learn.

 PINTEREST PASSIONATE?
 We're opening up our cupboard to you!

 Click on the pin below made just for you.
 It will bring you right to my little Pinterest community, where I would love for you to FOLLOW The Farmers Cupboard and see all of our gardening and backyard dream ideas!